Monster-Bunny/Discord-Music-BOT/README.md

 # Discord Music Bot

-This is a Discord music bot built using JavaScript.
+This is a Discord music bot built using JavaScript and Lavalink for high-quality music playback.
 It allows users to play, pause, skip, and stop music in a voice channel.

-The bot uses slash commands for easy interaction.
+## Prerequisites

+- Node.js v16 or higher
+- Java 11 or higher (for Lavalink server)
+- Lavalink server

 ## Features